Farewell Steelhead Alley

 But, I couldn't bare the thought of leaving without saying goodbye to Alley and wetting a line.
 Luckily, we got some rain which has been a rare event this summer.
 It wasn't a lot, but east of Cleveland they got a little more.
 Just enough to get some flow and bring in some early arrivals.
 The window would be brief as the waters would clear quickly and the temperatures would soar back into the 80s later in the week.
 Monday would be the only day that I could get out.
 The night before I tied some sacs and I bemoaned that fact that I accumulated at least a season's worth of eggs in the freezer.
 Nearly every year, I go through fits of anxiety because nobody knows when the tackle shop will get eggs.
 But, I knew they wouldn't go to waste as I had a couple of friends that needed eggs this year.

 I drove out east to Conneaut and on the way I would glance at the Chagrin, Grand, and Ashtabula.
 Both the Grand and Ashtabula will always have a place in my heart as they're both my favorite rivers.
-I signed and there was a knot in my stomach.
-Because I knew I wouldn't get a chance to fish them before I leave.
+I sighed and there was a knot in my stomach.
+Because, I knew I wouldn't get a chance to fish them before I leave.
 I arrived at Conneaut Creek and it was running off color and it had a nice flow.
 There were some people already there and I headed upstream.
 Early September can be hit or miss when it comes to early season steelhead.
 Conneaut is usually the first place I fish early in the season, because it's stocked by Pennsylvania and they stock a fall run strain.

 It would be a farewell tour of my favorite spots and the first one was under the route 20 bridge.
 I didn't see any footprints in the gravel and I knew it always held some fish.
 It didn't take long to hook into the first fish of my shorten season.
 It was a small bright silver hen that tore up and down the run.
 It turned out to be the only fish caught out that spot.
-There would be any encores as I didn't have a lot of time.
+There wouldn't be any encores as I didn't have a lot of time.
 I quickly headed upstream and fished another popular spot around the bend.
 I fished the entire pool and didn't get one dunk.
 Not wanting to linger and waste time, I immediately headed back to the main street bridge.

 I crossed over the bridge and there were 2 other anglers fishing below the riffle.
 As it was like at the first spot, my first drift got slammed by a pretty large fish.
 The fight was brief as the fish tossed the hook.
 My first thought was the dreaded first cast curse as most of the time, it's the only fish in that spot.
 The two guys told me it was the first fish they've seen hooked.
 I pretty well knew that these old timers where not going to yield the run, so I left after 20 minutes and drove to another spot down the road.